 The volume of crude being pumped out of Texas recently saw its first monthly dip in a year.
-Oil well productivity in Texas's Permian basin - the country's largest oil field - is falling, and the number of drilling rigs operating in the United States declined for six straight weeks before rebounding this week.
+Oil well productivity in Texas's Permian basin - the country's largest oil field - is falling, and the number of drilling rigs operating in the United States has declined for six straight weeks.

 "For certain companies, production could start to flatline, even roll over" in the second half of the year, said James West, a senior managing director for research analysts Evercore ISI.
 "I think you will see revisions to the overall growth forecasts ... for U.S. production."